Hyperinflation in Serbia and Montenegro: Stabilization program

-It can be said that in the framework of the Monetary Reconstruction Program, the basic measures were focused on monetary policy, monetary reforms, and fiscal policy.
+The Monetary Reconstruction Program focused on monetary policy, monetary reforms, and fiscal policy.
 Life in the country after the implementation of the stabilization program began to slowly return to normal.
-However, it is also important to point out that in these two years, thanks to the gray money issue, according to the estimates of economists from that period, 4.7 billion DEM from the citizens were bought.
+However, it is important to point out that in these two years, because of the gray money issue 4.7 billion DEM from the citizens were bought (according to the estimates of economists from that period).

 The National Bank of Yugoslavia issued 33 banknotes during the stated hyperinflation period, of which 24 were issued in 1993.
-Yugoslav hyperinflation lasted for 24 months, which is longer than the German crisis after World War I, which lasted 16 months, the Greek crisis, which lasted 13 months, and the Hungarian crisis, which lasted 12 months.
+Yugoslav hyperinflation lasted for 24 months, which is longer than the German hyperinflation after World War I, which lasted 16 months, the Greek hyperinflation, which lasted 13 months, and the Hungarian hyperinflation, which lasted 12 months.